Introduction Trajectory Calculations

 );

-This vector is expressed in local space — it fires along the object's local Z axis.
-To fire in the actual world direction the object is facing, rotate it into world space using the Transform's rotation:
+This vector is expressed in local space.
+To fire in the actual world direction the object is facing, rotate it into world space:

 launchVelocity = transform.rotation * launchVelocity;

-At 0° the formula gives a purely horizontal velocity (all Cos, zero Sin) — a flat shot.
-At 90° it gives purely vertical velocity (all Sin, zero Cos) — a shot straight up.
-At 45° the two components are equal — and as we will see shortly, 45° is the angle that maximises range.
-These checks confirm the formula is correct before you write a single line of Unity code.
+At 0° the formula gives a purely horizontal velocity (flat shot).
+At 90° it gives purely vertical velocity (straight up).
+At 45° the two components are equal and as we will see, 45° is the angle that maximises range.

 Calculating Maximum Height

-As a projectile climbs, gravity decelerates the vertical component.
-The projectile reaches its maximum height at the exact moment the vertical velocity reaches zero.
-Using the kinematic equation v² = u² − 2as and setting the final velocity to zero:
+The projectile reaches its maximum height when the vertical velocity reaches zero.
+Using the kinematic equation v² = u² − 2as:

 - H = (v₀ × sin(θ))² / (2 × g)